duckietown/dockertown/docs/template/docker_client.md

 ```

 In the end, unless you use this type of logic in your code,
-Pydock is safe to use with multithreading and multiprocessing.
+Dockertown is safe to use with multithreading and multiprocessing.

 # The Docker CLI

-Pydock needs the Docker CLI to work (unlike docker-py).
+Dockertown needs the Docker CLI to work (unlike docker-py).
 Most of the time, users already have the CLI installed on their machines.
 It's possible to
 verify that the CLI is there by doing `docker --help` in the command line.